-I was born and raised in the village of Lanark, ON, in the Ottawa Valley, and currently live in Victoria, BC with my husband and daughter.
+I was born and raised in the village of Lanark, ON, in the Ottawa Valley, and currently live in Victoria, BC with my husband.
 I wear a few hats: writer, massage therapist, and teacher.
-My stories, poems and essays have been accepted for publication in numerous journals, including The Danforth Review, Little Fiction, The New Quarterly, The Malahat Review, Event, The Fiddlehead, The Dalhousie Review, PRISM International, Qwerty, Geist, Vallum, existere, The Rusty Toque, Boulevard, Canadian Living, and in the anthologies Coming Attractions 07 and Women Behaving Badly.
-My collection of stories, The Jealousy Bone, was released in February, 2008, by Emdash Publishing.
-My second collection of short fiction, The Pull of the Moon, published by Brindle & Glass in the fall of 2014, is available at bookstores across North America, as well as online via my publisher, Amazon, Chapters, and so on.
-And most recently my first book of poetry, The Rules of the Kingdom, has just been released with MQUP as of January 31, 2017.
+My stories, poems and essays have been accepted for publication in numerous journals, including The Danforth Review, Little Fiction, The New Quarterly, The Malahat Review, Event, The Fiddlehead, The Dalhousie Review, PRISM International, Qwerty, Geist, Grain, Vallum, existere, The Rusty Toque, Boulevard, Canadian Living, and in the anthologies Coming Attractions 07, This Place a Stranger and Women Behaving Badly.

 - 2016 My essay “It Not Only Rises, it Shines,” won the Edna Staebler Personal Essay contest.

-- 2016 My story, “The Expansion,” won the Rusty Toque Chapbook competition and is forthcoming in 2017.
+- 2016 My story, “The Expansion,” won the Rusty Toque Chapbook competition.

 - 2015 The Pull of the Moon won a Bronze Ippy Award and the Victoria Book Prize.

-- 2014 The story “Damage,” published in Little Fiction, and in The Pull of the Moon, has been nominated for a Pushcart Prize.
+- 2014 The story “Damage,” published in Little Fiction, and in The Pull of the Moon, was nominated for a Pushcart Prize.